-24 from Bonus
+Approval Rules 24 from Bonus

 If you've received a bonus from this card within the last 24 month, you are not eligible for another bonus.

-Understanding the 24 from Bonus rule:
+Deep Dive into the 24 from Bonus Rule

 This rule is becoming more of a norm on cards if no other 24 month rule is in play, especially with Chase.
 This is one of the rules that can be complicated, so we have created separate 1/24 rules for certain cards as they have further restrictions than having to wait 24 months to receive another signup bonus on that card.
 Sometimes it also includes all cards within that system or family.
 We'll touch on this more below, but you will see different rules that for Bonvoy, IHG, and Southwest.